The US government is holding Chelsea Manning in solitary confinement again. It’s a vindictive, unconscionable attack on a brave truth teller.

 We obtained the FBI's files on Delmer Berg, a Communist and Abraham Lincoln Brigade veteran.
 They show the bureau's determination to surveil and crush dissent.

 Lawmakers around the country are attempting to stifle protest movements.
 They're the real threats to free speech.

-The Espionage Act turns 100 today.
+The Espionage Act was passed today in 1917.
 It helped destroy the Socialist Party of America and quashes free speech to this day.

 The FBI embodies authoritarianism more than any other domestic agency.
 It can’t curb Trump’s autocratic tendencies.

 Couching opposition to Trump in anti-Russia language will only end up benefiting the Right.

 In the 1930s and '40s, conservative forces waged a relentless campaign to deport militant labor leader Harry Bridges.

 For decades, the state has used lists like the no-fly list to expand its power and harass political dissidents.

 Bill Clinton's "quiet war" on Iraq set the stage for George W. Bush's bloody invasion.